jhungerman/OM596CapstoneRep/ProcessNotes2.md

 			- ~~Set 2 new levels on variability (1/3 stdev)~~
 				- ~~Mid Low = 0.70~~
 				- ~~Mid High = 1.31~~
+			- Could not get a more representative sample by splitting variability further
+- StreetNum, StreetName, Subdivision not longer needed.
+Remove.
+- Changed BuildingGrade to Ordinal from character
+	- BELOW AVERAGE = -1
+	- AVERAGE = 0
+	- ABOVE AVERAGE = 1

 ## Combined Data Set Prep **(AssessmentDataSetFromAccess.xlsx)**